koriym/homebrew-brewworks/README.md

-# BrewWorks - Project-Specific Development Environment Setup for Mac
+# BrewWorks - Native and Isolated PHP Development Environments for Mac, without Docker

 BrewWorks is a powerful Homebrew formula that allows you to easily set up project-specific development environments on Mac without using Docker.
 It enables you to install and manage common services such as PHP, MySQL, Redis, Memcached, Nginx, Apache, and Node.js with customized configurations for each project.